healthcare-and-life-sciences/ins-products-grid/README.md

 - ## Revision History

   * **December 23, 2022**
-  * Inistial check in with support for Small Group, Invidiual and Medicare
+  * Initial check in with support for Small Group, Invidiual and Medicare